 Also, there were uncountable Hajdú and Hussar soldiers who died in small, nameless forts of the 1,000-mile-long and 100-mile-wide Hungarian Borderland that separated the mighty Ottoman Empire from the rest of Europe for several centuries.
 Here you can read about this Borderland:

 When talking about Hungarian “deeds” that hindered the expansion of the Ottomans, let us not talk only about the victorious battles and sieges.
-Even a defeat or a lost castle can be added to our list because they slowed the enemy down and gained precious weeks, days or minutes for others to flee, survive, or to regroup.
+Even a defeat or a lost castle can be added to our list because they slowed the enemy down and gained precious weeks, days, or minutes for others to flee, survive, or regroup.
 Every drop of blood counts and every single last stand is valuable, even if we don’t know the names.
 However, sometimes we are lucky and know the names just like in the case of the last stand of the warriors of Fonyód Castle:

 A few major events that took place before 1526:

 In the light of this, here is an ad-hoc list of happenings and one might wonder what would have befallen on western Europe without these events.

 - the wars before the Battle of Nicopolis, 1396: Hungarian kings made preventive attacks against the Ottomans; without these campaigns, the nations of Balkan would have fallen sooner under the Ottoman rule and the fall of Constantinapolis would have happened earlier.